 Please see the Asian history section of our website.

 Dr Qiuyang Chen received her PhD in history from the University of Warwick and specialises in Chinese history, oral history, and gender history.
-She has taught at the University of Warwick and the University of Birmingham as a visiting lecturer.
+She currently works as a Research Associate at Loughborough University.
+Previously, she was a lecturer in Modern Chinese History at the University of Bristol and University of Birmingham.
 At City Lit, her classes explore topics including imperial and modern Chinese history, British-Sino relations, the history of Chinese diasporas, gender history, and oral history.
 In her leisure time, Qiuyang enjoys visiting museums and galleries, as well as outdoor activities such as rock-climbing, hiking and mountaineering.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.